HouCoder/Backup-script/README.md

 1. Target folder/file you want to backup.
 2. Destination folder you want to store your backups.
-3. Maximum days for keeping you backups, if you set it to 10, this script will delete all your backups in 10 days ago.
+3. Maximum days for keeping your backups, if you set it to 10, this script will delete all your backups in 10 days ago.

 Example: